samwho/samwho/README.md

 ### 👋 Hi

 I'm Sam.
 Husband, dad, programmer, whisky-drinker, writer.
 I love video games, lie-ins, cold weather, and being indoors.
-I buy more books than I read, I'm scared of spiders and wasps, and I put lots of ice in my whisky.
+I buy more books than I read, I'm scared of spiders and wasps, and I put ice in my whisky.

 It's really nice to meet you.